ksu-cs-cc/ksu-cs-cc.github.io/content/cis-syllabi/300-summer.md

 #### Lab Assignments

-One lab assignment will be assigned during each lab session.
-These  assignments will each be due at the end of the lab time.
+An average of 5 lab assignment will be assigned during each week.
+These assignments will each be due at the end of the week; however, it is reccomended to follow the suggested completion dates on the course schedule to help with time management.
 Each lab assignment will be worth 2 points:

 - 1 point for making a legitimate attempt at completing the assignment.
 - 1 point for fully implementing correct functionality.

-**You must do the lab assignment in the lab classroom during  the lab period in which it is published in order to receive credit for  it.** The lowest five lab scores will not be counted toward your final grade - no other lab absences will be excused.
+The lowest five lab scores will not be counted toward your final grade - no other lab absences will be excused.

 Prior to each lab, you will be expected to read some background  material, watch a video, and take a review quiz to check your  understanding of some key points.
 The review quizzes will not count toward your grade; however, you will not be able to begin the lab assignment until you have answered all questions in the review quiz correctly.

 #### Homework Assignments

 Five programming assignments will be given as homework during the  course of the semester.
 All solutions must be submitted electronically by the given due date.
 Late submissions will be accepted with a penalty of 1% per hour, or any portion of an hour, late; thus, if a submission is 1 minute late, the penalty is 1%.
 If multiple solutions are submitted for the same assignment, only the last one will be graded.
 No  submissions will be accepted after three days (i.e., 72 hours) past the  due date.
 The first four homework assignments will each be worth 5% of  the final grade.
 The fifth homework assignment will be a final project, due during Finals Week; it will be worth 10% of the final grade.

 #### Weekly Quizzes

 An online quiz will be given at the end of most weeks.
 Each quiz will emphasize the material from that week, but may also include material from previous weeks.
 Normally, a quiz will be made available on a Saturday morning, and must be completed within 30 minutes of your  beginning the quiz.
 It will typically be due on Monday at 11:59 p.m.
 Any deviations from this schedule will be posted in announcements on  Canvas. **There will be no quiz the first week.**

 Each quiz will involve solving a short programming problem.
 You will  be allowed to use course notes and Visual Studio to complete the quiz.
 Your lowest quiz score will not be counted toward your final grade.